Tanya Holland

 Tanya Holland (born July 14, 1965) is an American celebrity chef, restaurateur, podcast host, writer, and cookbook author.
 She is known as an expert of soul food.
 Holland is an alumna of Bravo TV's Top Chef, where she competed on the 15th season.
 She was the owner of Brown Sugar Kitchen in Oakland, California (2008 to 2022), which received national recognition and multiple Michelin Bib Gourmand awards.

 Holland has authored 2 cookbooks, "New Soul Cooking" and "Brown Sugar Kitchen".
-Her 3rd cookbook "California Soul" will be released on October 25, 2022.
+Her 3rd cookbook "California Soul" was released on October 25, 2022.
 In 2020 she joined the James Beard Foundation Board of Trustees, is the Chair of James Beard Foundation Awards Committee (2021–present) and is a frequent writer and chef at the James Beard Foundation.
 She is an in-demand public speaker and lecturer who frequently leads the conversation on inclusion and equity in the hospitality industry.
 In 2020 she started Tanya’s Table Podcast and released 2 seasons.

 Early life and education

-Holland was born on July 14, 1965 in Hartford, Connecticut to parents Annette Holland and Hollis Holland.
+Holland was born on July 14, 1965, in Hartford, Connecticut, to parents Annette Holland and Hollis Holland.
 Her father attended Western New England College.
-The Holland family moved to Rochester, New York when she was two years old, when her father took a job with Eastman Kodak.
+The Holland family moved to Rochester, New York, when she was two years old, when her father took a job with Eastman Kodak.
 Holland’s parents influenced her interest in cooking: her father is from rural Virginia and her mother from Louisiana.
 When Holland was eight years old, her parents founded a gourmet cooking and eating club that consisted of six couples from different ethnic and professional backgrounds.
 They gathered to share experiences and meals that ranged from French, Mexican, Jewish, Indian, Pennsylvanian Dutch, Italian and Southern cuisine.

 Holland graduated from Pittsford-Mendon High School in 1983.
 She attended the University of Virginia, where she graduated in 1987 with a BA degree in Russian Language and Literature.
 Holland attended La Varenne Ecole de Cuisine, a school founded by Anne Willan in Burgundy, France, where she received a Grand Diploma in 1992.